VMBL-UTD/Automated-Artery-Reconstruction/README.md

 2) Scripting
 - Open the `IVUS_to_FEA.m` file in the `\scripts` folder.
 This script contains the same functions used in the UI to read the config files, generate the mesh, and output the FEBio .feb input file.

+## Data Usage
+An example VH-IVUS data set has been included for testing. **NOTE** These images are public data and do not contain any patient-specific information.